What is Agile project management? – A complete guide

 And here comes the final phase.
 During this phase, everyone associated with the project determines the project’s endpoint.
 But before they put an end to the project, they analyze, and review all the key aspects of the project to make sure that they deliver exactly what’s expected of them.

-How can ProofHub help you in agile project management?
+How ProofHub can help you in agile project management?

 ProofHub dashboard